- Concerns at birth or during pregnancy

 Support in mainstream primary schools in Gateshead

-The majority of children with special educational needs in Gateshead, including those with a statement or Education Health and Care Plan (EHCP), attend mainstream schools and receive help through the school's own resources.
+The majority of children with special educational needs in Gateshead, including those with an Education Health and Care Plan, attend mainstream schools and receive help through the school's own resources.
 Each mainstream primary school and academy has an amount of money in its own budget called a 'notional budget' which should be used to support its pupils with SEN. It is up to the school how they spend this funding but it should appropriately address the needs of those pupils with SEN. It does not have to be spent on individual children, for example, the school could use it to employ additional teaching assistant support, buy special equipment and resources or arrange training for school staff on SEN. Every school has a duty to provide information which explains how they support children with SEN which should be available on their website or by contacting the school directly (this is sometimes called a Local Offer or SEN Information Report).

 If an EHC Plan is needed, it will identify the needs of your child, the support that will be provided across the areas of education, and (if it's required) health and social care, when, how and who will provide the support, what it will help your child achieve (outcomes) and when and how support will be reviewed.